 9-1-1 Season 8 Episode 2 is titled “When the Boeing Gets Tough,” and, well, it lives up to its title.
 Not only is Athena having a bad day, but the episode itself struggles to find its footing as a middle story in a three-part disaster arc.

-Dennis also revealed to Athena that he’ll testify in coorperation but he’s not taking the deal without Athena’s blessing.
-Again, Dennis is saying all the right things but he’s still putting a lot of the emotional turmoil on Athena.
+Dennis also revealed to Athena that he’ll testify in cooperation, but he’s not taking the deal without Athena’s blessing.
+Again, Dennis is saying all the right things, but he’s still causing Athena a lot of emotional turmoil.
 What is she supposed to do?
 Let Dennis finish his sentence even though he helped in a major federal case?
 Or will recognizing Dennis’ remorse be enough for her to grant her blessing?
 Before she can answer that for herself, the bee-nado intervenes.

 Remember Season 2’s earthquake arc?
-It’s on par with the tsunami arc in terms of the show’s best disasters because it takes a lot of time to set-up and showcase each major character in the earthquake rescue so that watching them go through these traumatic moments holds more weight.
-In fact, the show does this so well that in the Season 6 finale, they bring back an earthquake victim that Bobby and the 118 rescued to assit in the 118’s own rescue.
+It’s on par with the tsunami arc in terms of the show’s best disasters because it takes a lot of time to set up and showcase each major character in the earthquake rescue, so watching them go through these traumatic moments holds more weight.
+In fact, the show does this so well that in the Season 6 finale, they bring back an earthquake victim that Bobby and the 118 rescued to assist in the 118’s own rescue.

-The fallout from Buck saving Gerrard’s life is short yet there’s some interesting plot threads developing.
+The fallout from Buck saving Gerrard’s life is short, yet some interesting plot threads are developing.
 Buck’s distress over the fact that he actually wanted to hit Gerrard instead of saving him is going to be a really interesting throughline to follow.
-Buck hasn’t been known to be a violent person but his urgent confusion on the situation could also harken back to last season when his jealousy led to him accidentally hurting Eddie.
-Not enough has happened here yet to get a good read on Buck’s emotional state but this would be an interesting avenue to revisit.
+Buck hasn’t been known to be a violent person.
+Still, his urgent confusion about the situation could also harken back to last season when his jealousy led to him accidentally hurting Eddie.
+Not enough has happened here yet to get a good read on Buck’s emotional state, but this would be an interesting avenue to revisit.

-By episode’s end, it seems like everything’s okay despite there being a hole in the back of the plane.
+By the end of 9-1-1 Season 8 Episode 2, it seems like everything’s okay despite there being a hole in the back of the plane.
 But the original copilot is finally awake, or so it seems.
 Just as he says he’s good to take back over the plane, he seemingly has a heart attack.
 This cliffhanger could spell the perfect opportunity to really go all Airport 1975 and have Tommy come in to support via helicopter.

 While 9-1-1 Season 8 Episode 2 doesn’t live up to the premiere, it also had the difficult job of transitioning from the bee-nado emergency to this plane emergency.
 It’s definitely a whiplash, but it sets the tone for the final part next week.